-UNO provides transportation from Eppley Airfield Omaha (OMA) for new students who live in residence halls during two specific dates prior to the new semester start dates in August and January.
-UNO students should check the International Programs website for airport pickup information and watch their email for detailed information.
+UNO provides transportation from Eppley Airfield Omaha (OMA) on 1-2 days at the start of orientation week.
+UNO students should check the website for airport pickup information and watch their email for information about signing up for airport pickup.